• Skip to primary navigation

 Step 2: Add the oil, egg, and milk to a small bowl and whisk to blend.

-photos of the cornmeal pancake batter in a bowl.
+Photos of the cornmeal pancake batter in a bowl.

 Step 3: Pour the wet ingredients into the dry ingredients.

-Step 4: Mix the wet and dry ingredients into a medium consistency batter.
+Step 4: Mix the wet and dry ingredients into a medium-consistency batter.
 Let the pancake batter rest for 10 minutes.

 HINT: Some gluten free flour blends are starchier than others, which means some need more liquid.
-If after sitting your batter is thick, use more dairy-free milk to thin the batter.
+If, after sitting, your batter is thick, use more dairy-free milk to thin the batter.

-three cornmeal pancakes cooking in a frying pan.
+Three cornmeal pancakes cooking in a frying pan.

-Step 5: Heat a large nonstick skillet or hot griddle with some cooking oil over medium heat.
+Step 5: Heat a large nonstick skillet or hot griddle with cooking oil over medium heat.
 Use a scoop to pour the batter into circles in the hot skillet.
 You can make the pancakes any size you like.
 Cook for 2 minutes until the batter has bubbles and looks cloudy.

 Step 6: Use a spatula to flip the pancakes over so the other side cooks.
 Cook for 1-2 minutes until the tops are golden brown.
 Remove the pancakes to a plate or cookie sheet if you are making a lot of pancakes.
 Repeat with the remaining batter until all of the batter has been cooked.

-the top view of a stack of pancakes with fresh blueberries
+The top view of a stack of pancakes with fresh blueberries.

 Here are 13 more fun gluten free pancake recipes to try.
+If you love fall flavors, these Gluten Free Pumpkin Pancakes are fluffy and delicious!

 Topping Ideas: